 What does it look like?

-There are two mole species in Ontario and in Quebec.
+There are two mole species in Quebec.
 The Hairy-Tailed mole, Parascalops and the Star-Nosed mole, Condylura cristata.

 The adult Hairy-Tailed Mole measures 16-21 cm.
 Its tail is short; 2.4-3.6 cm.
 Its fur is dark grey to black and its tummy is ligther.
 The head is covered by dark brown fur.
 It digs 4-5 m/hr.